 Recently, two of my brothers became aware of my writings.
 I had never actually invited them to read my stories because I didn’t think they would be interested in the least.
-Their reaction to the news that I was blogging about my life, including when I was a child and also including very honest descriptions of our father’s behaviour during and after the divorce, was violent and bitter.
-To clarify, they were violent and bitter toward me, not toward Dad.
+Their reaction to the news that I was blogging about my life, including when I was a child and also including very honest descriptions of our father’s behaviour during and after the divorce, was emphatically bitter.
+To clarify, they were upset toward me, not toward Dad.
 Toward me.
 Wait, I was the one who was abused.

 I find myself deeply disappointed in them.
 No one was there to protect me.
 No one.
 My little brother Luke was there, but he is almost three and a half years younger than me.